jacksund/simmate/docs/full_guides/database/custom_tables.md

-# Building custom database tables
+# Custom Database Tables Creation

-This module defines the fundamental building blocks for storing data.
-When building new and custom tables, you should inherit from one or more of these classes.
+This module offers key components for data storage.
+When creating new and custom tables, these classes should be inherited.

 ----------------------------------------------------------------------

 ## Table Types

-The tables that store data can be classified from low-level to high-level.
-High-level tables inherit basic functionality from low-level tables and from the data types that are stored in that table to create tables with enhanced functionality.
+Data storage tables range from low-level to high-level.
+High-level tables inherit basic functionality from low-level tables and the data types stored in them, resulting in tables with enhanced functionality.

 At the lowest level...

-- `base.DatabaseTable` : all tables inherit from this base type and this is where common functionality (like the `show_columns` method) is defined
+- `base.DatabaseTable` : All tables inherit from this base type, which defines common functionality (like the `show_columns` method)

-At a higher level, tables inherit the `base.DatabaseTable` to create a series of more specialized tables.
-These tables contain additional columns that are specific to the kinds of data stored in each.
-The new columns in each table are created using a special feature called a [mixin](https://stackoverflow.com/questions/533631/what-is-a-mixin-and-why-is-it-useful).
+At a higher level, tables inherit the `base.DatabaseTable` to create more specialized tables.
+These tables contain additional columns specific to the data stored in each.
+The new columns in each table are created using a feature called a [mixin](https://stackoverflow.com/questions/533631/what-is-a-mixin-and-why-is-it-useful).
 These mixins create the following tables:

-- `calculation` : holds information about a specific calculation run (corrections, timestamps, etc.)
+- `calculation` : Stores information about a specific calculation run (corrections, timestamps, etc.)
-- `structure` : holds a periodic crystal structure
+- `structure` : Stores a periodic crystal structure
 - `symmetry` : NOT a mixin.
 Defines symmetry relationships for `structure` to reference
-- `forces` : holds site forces and lattice stresses
+- `forces` : Stores site forces and lattice stresses
-- `thermodynamics` : holds energy and stability information
+- `thermodynamics` : Stores energy and stability information
-- `density_of_states`: holds results of a density of states calculation
+- `density_of_states`: Stores results of a density of states calculation
-- `band_structure`: holds results of a band structure calculation
+- `band_structure`: Stores results of a band structure calculation

-At an even higher level, we can combine several lower-level tables via their mixins.
-This allows us to easily create tables that can store complex calculations:
+At the highest level, several lower-level tables can be combined via their mixins.
+This allows for the creation of tables that can store complex calculations:

-- `static_energy` : holds results of single point energy calculation
+- `static_energy` : Stores results of single point energy calculation
-- `relaxation` : holds all steps of a structure geometry optimization
+- `relaxation` : Stores all steps of a structure geometry optimization
-- `nudged_elastic_band` : holds all results from trajectory calculations
+- `nudged_elastic_band` : Stores all results from trajectory calculations
-- `dynamics` : holds all steps of a molecular dynamics simmulation
+- `dynamics` : Stores all steps of a molecular dynamics simulation
-- `calculation_nested` : a special type of calculation that involves running a workflow made of smaller workflows
+- `calculation_nested` : A special type of calculation that involves running a workflow made of smaller workflows

 ----------------------------------------------------------------------

-## Building an example table
+## Custom Table Creation

-Creating a custom table involves the following steps:
+To create a custom table, follow these steps:

-1. defining the lower-level tables and data types used to create your new table
+1. Define the lower-level tables and data types used to create your new table
-2. registering the new table to your database
+2. Register the new table to your database
-3. saving data to your new table
+3. Save data to your new table

-All classes in this module are abstract and largely meant to be used as mix-ins.
+All classes in this module are abstract and are primarily used as mix-ins.
 Each class will contain details on its specific use, but when combining multiple types, you can do the following:

 ``` python